coder/coder-jetbrains-toolbox/README.md

 | folder           | 	Absolute path to the project folder to open in the remote IDE (URL-encoded) | No        |

 > [!NOTE]
-> If only a single agent is available, specifying an agent name.
-However, if multiple agents exist, you must provide the
+> If only a single agent is available, specifying an agent name is optional.
+However, if multiple agents exist, you must
+> provide the
 > agent name.
 Note that this version of the Coder Toolbox plugin does not automatically start agents if they
 > are offline, so please ensure the selected agent is running before proceeding.